Ica-Software/Ica-Skinned-Mesh-Docs/docs/getting-started.md

 Animation" setting.

+### In Code

 To Get-Set Material: Use Mesh Renderer methods (SetSharedMaterials etc) To Get-Set Render Parameters: Use Mesh Renderer methods To Get-Set Blend Shapes: Use SMR methods